 Here we are less than 20 days into 2018.
 I know this because I am 16 days into the newest 30-day yoga series, TRUE, from Yoga with Adriene.
 It is part of my 2018 resolution, along with being more consistent with my blog.

-Question is, how are you doing with your resolution?
+The question is, how are you doing with your resolution?

 Did you just shrug and mumble an answer to that.
-An answer that sounds a lot more like a ‘whatever’ than a hell yeah.
+An answer that sounds a lot more like a ‘whatever’ than hell yeah.

 It’s okay, I get it.
 We all get it.
 Resolutions are a lot like diets- easy in theory, harder in practice.
 And there are millions of ‘reasons’ we encounter that can discourage and throw us off course.
 For me, I was never really athletic, so getting into a routine of exercise wasn’t a natural inclination.
 I grew up with many other kids, my siblings included, who were naturally athletic and played sports from the time they could walk.
 For them, active sports were as natural as breathing.

 As a child, I was an imaginative bookworm who preferred to read or create characters out of pencils and inanimate objects rather than play with dolls.
 I wasn’t athletic due to other reasons.
 While my mom was pregnant with me she got deathly ill, to the point that my father recalls the doctor telling him had he not brought her to the hospital when he did she likely wouldn’t have recovered.
 As a result, I was born very weak with underdeveloped muscle tone.
 For the first year of my life, I had to sleep upright in my baby chair as when laid down my lungs would fill with mucus that would bubble up through my nose and mouth.
 I recall my mom describing how she rarely slept that year.
 And, because my muscles were underdeveloped I didn’t walk until I was almost three years old.
 I had to wear these black and white corrective shoes through much of my younger years, which I remember vividly since they gave me a reason to be quieter than I already was.
-Thus athletics were not in my nature.
+Thus athletics was not in my nature.

 In middle school, I played volleyball for a year or two, but my lack of muscle coordination was pretty evident.
 I simply wasn’t a natural athlete, and I was reminded of that often.
 Once I graduated from high school I realized I needed a change in my life.
 Instead of listening to everyone tell me what I may never be able to do, I just went out and tested my limits.
 During this time I was in the best physical shape of my life, running stairs on the weekends, getting up at 5 am to run on the treadmill before work or school, going to the gym pretty regularly.
 In fact, I got to the point that exercise consumed most of my time and became a routine – 5 am treadmill for 20 minutes each day, 20-minute workout at lunch each day, 1 hour at the gym 4 times per week, and over 600 stairs on the weekends.
 It was a routine, but it was also becoming an obsession.